6GdmrpHL5MR9sbAH/robloxupdatechecker/README.md

 Enable **Administrator** in the **Bot Permissions** area then scroll down a bit more until you see **Generated URL**.

-If you've done everything correctly, it should look similar to this:
+If you've done everything correctly it should look similar to this:
 ![image](https://user-images.githubusercontent.com/94950634/143378166-4abbbcea-f8c7-4fed-af89-6445fe517c68.png)

 Visit the generated URL and follow the instructions.